The

 "I have never heard my hamster squeak before," the girl sounded distressed.
 I realise that I had to take the hamster away from the girl, back into the operating room to treat the bleeding.
 This bleeding was not life-threatening but it was very traumatic for the owner to watch and hard to explain to the owner.
 "I will use potassium permanganate powder to cauterise the wound," I said to the teenaged girl.
 "Have you studied this chemical in your class?"
 She shook her head.
 Probably she was in Secondary Two and had not studied chemistry.
 So she had not heard of this chemical.

-have her normal coloured nose.
 In this case, the alternative blending or "coagulation 2" mode might be more useful in the electrosurgical excision of the big hamster wart.
 As very few hamster surgeries are done, I would have to wait for the next case.
 Not many hamster owners have problems with warts.
 This case showed that electrosurgery is all right with hamsters if good care is taken and a sound knowledge of the physics of electrosurgery is acquired.

 Life is a continuous learning and hands-on experience is the only way for the vet to hone his skills in electrosurgery of the hamster.
 Unfortunately, there are not many cases for most vets and not all hamster tumour cases justify electrosurgery.
 An e-collar was one possible solution.